hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 ### Insights

 In the end, an NF-ResNet can be interpreted as consisting of different components that model parts of what BN normally does.
-For example, the $\alpha$ scaling factor used in NF-ResNets obviously models the division by the standard deviation of BN.
+For example, the $\alpha$ scaling factor used in NF-ResNets clearly models the division by the standard deviation of BN.
 It is also easy to see that the implicit regularization that is attributed to BN can be replaced by explicit regularization schemes.
-Furthermore, the mean subtraction in BN is practically implemented by means of the weight centering in CWN.
+Furthermore, the mean subtraction in BN is practically implemented by the weight centering in CWN.
-Also, the scale-invariance of the weights of BN is re-introduced through CWN.
+Also, the scale-invariance of the weights due to BN is re-introduced through CWN.
-The input scale-invariance that BN introduces in each layer, on the other hand, is lost when using CWN.
+However, the input scale-invariance that BN introduces in each layer is lost when using CWN.
 When considering the entire residual branch (or network), however, $\alpha$ does enable some sort of scale-invariance for the entirety of this branch (or network).
 Finally, the affine transformation after the normalization in BN is modelled by scaling the result of CWN.
 Note that the affine shift does not need to be modelled explicitly, since CWN does not annihilate the regular bias parameters of the layers it acts upon, in contrast to BN.

 Although the effects of BN on the forward pass seem to be modelled quite well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
+This might indicate that the performance differences might be explained by the effect of BN on the backward pass.
-Follow-up work by [Brock et al. (2021b)](#brock21highperformance) suggests that these effects might not be unimportant.
+Follow-up work by [Brock et al. (2021b)](#brock21highperformance) also suggest that these effects might not be unimportant.
-After all, the gradient flow in NF-ResNets is only affected by the scaling factors, $\alpha$ and $\beta,$ since CWN does not affect the gradients w.r.t. the inputs.
+After all, the gradient flow in NF-ResNets is only affected by the scaling factors, $\alpha$ and $\beta,$ since CWN does not otherwise affect the gradients w.r.t. the inputs.
 Therefore, regular NF-ResNets do not have a gradient centering ([Schraudolph, 1998](#schraudolph98centering)) component, as can be found in BN layers.
-However, an adaptive gradient clipping scheme ([Brock et al. 2021](#brock21highperformance)) seems to provide an effective alternative to the gradient dynamics that are inherent to BN.
+However, an adaptive gradient clipping scheme ([Brock et al. 2021](#brock21highperformance)) seems to provide an effective alternative to what BN does in the backward pass.

 ### Conclusion